 - My success in assisting individuals and their families who are dealing with mental health concerns like depression, anxiety, trauma and addiction.

 - Although my clients range in age from 12-70, I have extensive experience working with high school and university-aged clients (and their parents).
 I’ve held clinical and leadership roles at several universities throughout my career and often help families navigate those internal systems of care, as well as how to help students transition out of and back into school settings after a mental health crisis.

 - I have worked with individual clients, groups and companies in the aftermath of a significant crisis, often called upon to support first responders or those leading crisis efforts.

 - I often partner with attorneys and others involved in forensic mental health settings to provide services to those struggling with legal concerns.
-I have directed forensic mental health programs for teens and adults who have engaged in acts of violence or inappropriate sexual behavior.

 Training, Teaching and Consulting/ Executive Coaching

 Another core component of my professional life are the consultation and training services I provide to other professionals, students and paraprofessionals.
 I enjoy the process of training new and experienced professionals and hopefully helping them become more effective in their clinical work.
 I have conducted hundreds of trainings locally and nationally for professionals in the fields of mental health, higher education, community corrections, and clergy.
 I serve as a regular adjunct professor in the Graduate School of Education and Psychology at Pepperdine University where I have taught courses on Substance Abuse and Forensic Psychology.
 I also regularly work with companies, schools and universities as a consultant and executive coach.